 For adoptive mothers, the breastfeeding process actually begins weeks or months before the baby is even born.
-While it does require some advance planning, moms like Carlie agree that it is well worth it — and once the baby arrives, adoptive breastfeeding is not much different from nursing a non-adopted child.
+While it does require some advance planning, mothers like Carlie agree that it is well worth it — and once the baby arrives, adoptive breastfeeding is not much different from nursing a non-adopted child.

-1. Talk to your doctor
+Step 1: Talk to your doctor

 “He didn’t know much about it at first, but he was supportive and helped me get started,” Carlie says.

-2. Begin birth control
+Step 2: Begin birth control

 The hormones in birth control pills mimic pregnancy and help prepare the body for milk production.
 Your doctor can prescribe the birth control that will work best with your body to help you reach your goals.

-3. Take medications and herbal supplements
+Step 3: Take medications and herbal supplements

 Once the birth control has done its job and your body has had a chance to prepare for lactation, your doctor will direct you to stop taking the birth control pill.
 Instead, you will begin taking medications and herbal supplements recommended by lactation experts to increase milk production.